salaikumar/Todo-List/README.md

 # Todo-List
-Repo to serve as Todo List for me
+Repo to serve as Todo List for me.
-Basically I'm bored with the list of To do lists our there.
-So, I',m going to use this README as my to do.
+Basically I'm bored with the list of To do apps out there.
+So, I',m going to use this README as my TODO.

 Current Work.
 1. TicTacToe - Exposing it as a Web service Pending.